-Why Riding Out the Down Times Serves Your Long-Term Interests
+Why Riding Out Volatile Markets Serves Your Long-Term Interests

 When you hear the phrase “market volatility”, what comes to mind?
 If you’re like many investors, you probably get a little bit of heartburn thinking about things like price swings, portfolio losses, and general instability in your investments.
 Even when you’re aware of the inherent volatility of the stock market and cognitively prepared for the cyclical waves of gains and losses, downtimes can cause significant anxiety.